ibm-cloud-docs/transit-gateway/changing-config.md

 {: #change-configuration-ui}
 {: ui}

-To change your transit gateway configuration using the UI, perform the following procedure:
+To change your transit gateway configuration using the UI, follow these steps:

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.
 1. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the upper left, then click **Interconnectivity**.